Comparison of Unity plugin framework implementations

 Survives updates / integrity checks Yes No Yes Only updates Yes

-Inbuilt MonoMod.RuntimeDetour support Yes No No No No
+Inbuilt MonoMod.RuntimeDetour support Yes No No No Yes

-Inbuilt IL2CPPAssemblyUnhollower support Yes No No No Yes
+Inbuilt Il2CppInterop support Yes No No No Yes

 Unity hotfixes BepInExIPABSIPAUnity Mod ManagerMelonLoader